ECE445L/ECE445L-F22-Final-Lab/Lab08.md

 ## Checkout

-show the hardware/software prototype of your system to your TA.
+Show the hardware/software prototype of your system to your TA.
 Explain how the prototype is different from the final product.
 Discuss the testing features of your design.
 Discuss your top three worries about finishing Lab 11 on time.

 ---